Coral.Clinic

 Cancer

-Insufficient evidence to support or refute that cannabinoids are an effective treatment for cancers, including glioma.
-Conclusive evidence that oral cannabinoids are effective antiemetics in chemotherapy-induced nausea and vomiting.
-Insufficient evidence for cancer-associated anorexia-cachexia syndrome.
+There is insufficient evidence to support or refute the conclusion that cannabinoids are an effective treatment for cancers, including glioma.

 Epilepsy

-Insufficient evidence to support or refute that cannabinoids are an effective treatment for epilepsy.
-No randomized controlled trials identified in recent systematic reviews.
+There is insufficient evidence to support or refute the conclusion that cannabinoids are an effective treatment for epilepsy.

 Glaucoma